bldl/emplace-spidermonkey/README.md

 ```

+With this code in place, our MapUpsert function will return the existing value if the key is found in the Map.
+If the key does not exist, the function will continue to the next steps, where we will handle inserting a new entry.

   </details>

   ### Step 5 & 6 - insert the new key value pair

+  Now, we address the scenario where the key does not already exist in the Map.
+If the specified key is not found in the previous iteration step, insert the new value and return it.

+  __The Specification States:__

   ```
   5. Set e.[[Value]] to value.
   6. Return e.[[Value]].
   ```

-  If the key was not present in the map, set the new key-value pair and then return the value.

-  **use a standard built-in `set` operation, and return `value`**
+  In this case, we will add the new key-value pair to the Map and then return the value.
+We can achieve this by using the built-in set operation, which allows us to add entries directly and efficiently.

   <details>
     <summary>Solution</summary>